iiag/iiag-lore/races/Gnats/Language.md

 All sentences contain at least a single primary verb and optionally a number of phrases that modify or specify that verb.
 Besides words that are considered verbs intrinsically, verbs can be formed from two adjacent nouns which are bound by a silent copula.
 The copula is in High Gnat written between the bound nouns as "ara", while in Low Gnat it is often written as "r" or simply left absent.
 Both modern variants exclude the copula from pronuciation.

-Gnat uses an adpositional particle system in order to demarcate the grammatical function of phrases beyond the verb of the sentence.
-These particles relate to a head of a higher phrase, which is called the particle's radix.
-When a particle precedes its radix it acts as an preposition, when it follows its radix it acts as a postposition.
+Gnat uses an adpositional system in order to demarcate the grammatical function of phrases beyond the verb of the sentence.
+These adpositions relate to a head of a higher phrase, which is called the adposition's radix.
+When an adposition precedes its radix it acts as an preposition, when it follows its radix it acts as a postposition.
 For example, all of the following sentences can be translated as "All gnats are mortal" (though the conveyed voicing may vary):

  * grf-an nn-ob gnat-an ij
  * gnat-an ob-nn ij an-grf